diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/us222/readme.md

 ### 4.3.
 Applied Patterns

-A arquitetura do sistema continua aplicando diversos padrões de projeto reconhecidos, os quais garantem uma organização robusta e de fácil manutenção.
-A seguir, destacam-se os padrões aplicados para a funcionalidade de listagem de representantes de um cliente:
+The system architecture continues to apply several recognized design patterns, ensuring a robust and maintainable organization.
+Below are the patterns applied to the customer representative listing functionality:

 #### 1. **DTO (Data Transfer Object) Pattern**
-- **Classes Envolvidas:** `CustomerDTO`, `CustomerRepresentativeDTO`
+- **Classes Involved:** `CustomerDTO`, `CustomerRepresentativeDTO`
-- **Descrição:** Os DTOs encapsulam os dados que serão transferidos da camada de domínio para a interface do usuário, evitando o acoplamento direto com as entidades e facilitando a serialização/deserialização.
+- **Description:** DTOs encapsulate the data to be transferred from the domain layer to the user interface, avoiding direct coupling with entities and facilitating serialization/deserialization.

 #### 2. **Mapper Pattern**
-- **Classes Envolvidas:** `CustomerListMapper`, `CustomerRepresentativeListMapper`
+- **Classes Involved:** `CustomerListMapper`, `CustomerRepresentativeListMapper`
-- **Descrição:** Realizam a conversão entre entidades do domínio e seus respectivos DTOs.
-A responsabilidade de transformação é isolada, promovendo reuso e clareza na estrutura da aplicação.
+- **Description:** Perform the conversion between domain entities and their respective DTOs.
+The transformation responsibility is isolated, promoting reuse and clarity in the application's structure.

 #### 3. **Repository Pattern**
-- **Classes Envolvidas:** `CustomerRepository`, `CustomerRepresentativeRepository`, `Repositories`
+- **Classes Involved:** `CustomerRepository`, `CustomerRepresentativeRepository`, `Repositories`
-- **Descrição:** Abstraem o acesso aos dados persistentes.
-Permitem a obtenção de clientes e seus representantes por meio de interfaces bem definidas, desacoplando o domínio da implementação concreta da persistência.
+- **Description:** Abstract access to persistent data.
+They allow retrieving customers and their representatives through well-defined interfaces, decoupling the domain from the concrete persistence implementation.

 #### 4. **Singleton Pattern**
-- **Classe Envolvida:** `Repositories`
+- **Class Involved:** `Repositories`
-- **Descrição:** A classe `Repositories` segue o padrão Singleton ao expor um método `getInstance()` que garante uma única instância acessível globalmente.
-Isso centraliza o acesso às instâncias de repositórios.
+- **Description:** The `Repositories` class follows the Singleton pattern by exposing a `getInstance()` method that ensures a single globally accessible instance.
+This centralizes access to repository instances.

 #### 5. **Controller Pattern**
-- **Classe Envolvida:** `ListCustomerRepresentativesController`
+- **Class Involved:** `ListCustomerRepresentativesController`
-- **Descrição:** O controller gerencia os fluxos de interação entre a interface de usuário e o domínio.
-Ele orquestra a listagem de clientes e de seus representantes, interagindo com os repositórios e os mappers para preparar os dados apresentados.
+- **Description:** The controller manages the interaction flow between the user interface and the domain.
+It orchestrates the listing of customers and their representatives, interacting with repositories and mappers to prepare the data for presentation.

 #### 6. **Value Object Pattern**
-- **Classes Envolvidas:** `Address`, `VatNumber`, `CustomerStatus`, `CustomerType`, `Position`, `Name`, `Email`, `PhoneNumber`, `CustomerRepresentativeStatus`
+- **Classes Involved:** `Address`, `VatNumber`, `CustomerStatus`, `CustomerType`, `Position`, `Name`, `Email`, `PhoneNumber`, `CustomerRepresentativeStatus`
-- **Descrição:** Representam valores imutáveis e sem identidade própria, usados para compor entidades como `Customer` e `Representative`.
-Garantem expressividade e consistência no modelo de domínio.
+- **Description:** Represent immutable values without identity, used to compose entities like `Customer` and `Representative`.
+They ensure expressiveness and consistency in the domain model.

 ---

-Esses padrões contribuem para a organização modular do código e ajudam a manter uma separação clara entre responsabilidades nas diversas camadas da aplicação.
+These patterns contribute to the modular organization of the code and help maintain a clear separation of responsibilities across the various layers of the application.

 ### 5. Tests